Greenjam94/HackerUnderDev/content/categories/help.md

 Future predictions on new threats, trending technology, or changes in the security industry.

+# Programming

+Applying development skills to automate and scale

 # Threat Intelligence

 Updates from news articles, security research, monitoring alerts and what to take away from each.